 How to Size Domestic Cold Water Pipes

-While you may have to do further research for determining the size of piping for a very specific or unusual fixture, regular fixtures most commonly use ½-inch piping.
-These include bathtubs, kitchen sinks, domestic dishwashers, most water closets, laundry compartments, and single head showers etc. Fixtures used from flushing mechanisms, such as the water closet flush valve and flushing rims on sinks need to be equipped with a ¾-inch or 1-inch pipe.
+While you may have to do further research to determine the size of piping for a very specific or unusual fixture, regular fixtures most commonly use ½-inch piping.
+These include bathtubs, kitchen sinks, domestic dishwashers, most water closets, laundry compartments, single-head showers, etc. Fixtures used from flushing mechanisms, such as the water closet flush valve and flushing rims on sinks need to be equipped with a ¾-inch or 1-inch pipe.
+Similarly, bidets, which are becoming increasingly popular in modern homes, also require appropriately sized cold water pipes to ensure a steady flow.

 Maximum Flow rates for Plumbing Fixtures as mentioned in the plumbing code.